 At the encouragement of an uncle, he went to Shimla, a hill station in northern India, where he worked at the Bishop Cotton School as a treasurer, part-time history teacher and coach of the school’s cricket team.
 There, Advani was surrounded mostly by foreign teachers and Anglo-Indian students.

-“They made you feel comfortable, and yet, there was that patronising, or that tone, which sometimes hurt one,” he recalled of those pre-Partition years in a 2007 interview with the.
+“They made you feel comfortable, and yet, there was that patronising, or that tone, which sometimes hurt one,” he recalled of those pre-Partition years in a 2007 interview with the University of Leeds.
 “I was sensitive.
 I did feel hurt.
 And I felt, I can’t stay here.”

 At the suggestion of another uncle, he visited one of his family’s bookshops in Rawalpindi, Pakistan, in the summer of 1945, to test the bibliophile career path.

 His interactions with the booksellers and customers cemented his decision to become a bookseller.

 “They knew how to be kind without patronising, and that made me feel very much that there is something in bookselling that is worth thinking about,” he told the Indian news channel NDTV in 2014.

 In 1945, his family opened a bookshop in Lahore and Advani was put in charge.